 Under certain circumstances it's required to run the WebUI on a different internal port, you can do that by modifying the environment variable

 WEBUI_PORTS accordingly.
 It should be in the format

 xxxx/tcp,xxxx/udp, take a look at the default with

 docker logs (variable is printed at container start) or

 This image comes bundled with the alternative Web UI VueTorrent, to enable it you'll have to adjust your settings like pictured below.

 /config/wireguard and you need to set the variable

 The part with

-1 if there is no need for ipv6, no attempt will be made in that case to set ip6tables rules and can prevent an error if the module
+1 if there is no need for ipv6 and you want to disable ipv6, no attempt will be made in that case to set ip6tables rules and can prevent an error if the module

 ip6table_filter isn't loaded on the host.
 The WireGuard configuration should not have any ipv6 related stuff when ipv6 is disabled, otherwise creating the interface will fail.
 If your vpn provider supports ipv6 and you keep it enabled, you'll have full ipv6 connectivity over the vpn connection (confirmed with Mullvad).
 If for any reason there's a failure trying to setup ip6tables rules, you'll probably need to do